 - It provides a neutral environment to negotiate.
 A professional mediator has no financial or other interest or investment in the outcome of your case and works as a go-between to help you hammer out a fair agreement with the other parties involved.

 - You make the calls, not a judge.
 When you go through a trial, the ultimate fate of your case lies in the hands of a judge and jury.
 This can result in an outcome that neither party actually finds very satisfactory.
 Mediation gives you and the opposing party the opportunity to work something out together.

 When an inheritance is part of a dispute, coming to a resolution sooner rather than later can mean that heirs receive the assets—such as money, property, valuables, or other meaningful possessions—a lot more quickly.
 The amount of money saved can also result in a larger share of an inheritance passing to the heirs, without years of court costs to drain away funds that were intended for the loved ones and family members of the deceased.

 How to Get Help

 If you have a will, trust, or other estate planning conflict or mediation issue and need legal help now, Attorney Michael Monteforte, Jr. is available to help you.
-Contact Monteforte Law, P.C. by phone, or use the brief contact form on this page to send an email and arrange a free consultation by telephone, video conference, or in person at our Wilmington office.
+Contact Monteforte Law, P.C. by phone at 978-657-7437, or use the brief contact form on this page to send an email and arrange a Strategic Planning Session by telephone, video conference, or in-person at our office.